Italy travel requirements 2024: What travelers need to know

 However, the Super Green Pass is still temporarily required for anyone age 12 and older to access hospitals or care homes.

-Can Americans travel to Italy in April 2024?
-Can US citizens travel to Italy this Spring?
+Can Americans travel to Italy in November 2024?
+Can US citizens travel to Italy this Winter?

 What is it like to fly to Italy FCO or CIA Rome International Airport right now?
 In Rome, body temperature checks through thermo scanners may be taken at the entrance of the airports.
 The airports sanitize their spaces daily.